Hurrian religion: Practice

 It is possible that Attanašwe, "month of the fathers," was connected to the cult of deceased ancestors, which is well documented in Nuzi.
 Families apparently owned figurines representing their spirits.
 In the west, references to "gods of the fathers," enna attanewena, can be found, but it is not clear if they refer to similar customs, and it is possible this term instead referred to nebulously defined ancestors of deities.
 Funerary rites and other burial practices are poorly represented in known sources.
 It possible that the term karašk-, known from one of Tushratta's letters to the Egyptian pharaoh referred to a type of mausoleum meant to honor a deceased relative.
-A single text from Ugarit alludes to the dead being lead to their destination by Nupatik, seemingly acting as a psychopomp in this case.
+A single text from Ugarit alludes to the dead being led to their destination by Nupatik, seemingly acting as a psychopomp in this case.

 Ritual texts are commonly accompanied by instructions pertaining to music which was supposed to be performed during celebrations, both choral and instrumental.
 While some contain what is most likely the oldest instance of written musical notation, its decipherment is difficult.
 One well known example of such a Hurrian hymn comes from Ugarit and is dedicated to Nikkal.
 A genre of Hurrian songs whose name, zinzabuššiya, is derived from that of an unidentified bird, was associated with the worship of Šauška according to Hittite documents.

 Divination is well attested as an element of Hurrian religious practice.
 Its most commonly employed method combined an inquiry aimed at a specific deity with extispicy, the examination of an animal's entrails.
 Hepatoscopy, or examination of the liver, is mentioned particularly often.
 A similar practice is known from Mesopotamia, where the examination of a sheep's liver was commonly understood as a way to gain answers to questions directed as the gods Shamash and Adad.
 A method of divination involving a specific type of bird, the mušen hurri (Akkadian: "the cave bird" or perhaps "the Hurrian bird," possibly a shelduck or rock partridge) is also known, but it remains uncertain what this procedure entailed.

 Hurrian incantations are also well known, though they are often difficult to interpret, and many known examples are unprovenanced.
 They were imported into Mari and Babylonia as early as in the Old Babylonian period.
-A well preserved corpus of such texts is also known from Hattusa.
+A well-preserved corpus of such texts is also known from Hattusa.
 Kizzuwatna was most likely the source of many incantations and other similar formulas.
 Two examples are the itkalzi ("mouth-washing") and itkahi series of purification rituals.
 It has been argued that the former most likely reflect a Mitanni tradition.